-- a) Discourages disabled people from participating in public life and fails to promote positive attitudes towards disabled people.
-Click here to enter text. - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.
-Click here to enter text.
+- a) Discourages disabled people from participating in public life and fails to promote positive attitudes towards disabled people. - This policy is intended to benefit all staff, students and visitors, and all members of the University community are responsible for its continued implementation. - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.